younyzhu/younyzhu.github.com/Composition_Visualization/README.md

           and firt I just fixed some bugs of the origin program, and let all the box synchronize.
      //This version maybe much better.
 But framework needs to modify.

+* 6/19/2014
+ 1. Reform the parameter menu,when you click the item of the menu, it will stretch, and show the detail function, fixed some bugs.
+ 2. Add local file loader, write a new local file loader **LocalObjectLoader.js** .

 **Till now incluse files**